The Creative Craft Show

 SUSAN BRISCOE AND THE YUZA SASHIKO GUILD

-Susan Briscoe is a professional textile designer, author and teacher who spent a lot of time in Japan learning skills from the Yuza Sashiko Guild and we are thrilled to announce their visit to Glasgow.
+Susan Briscoe is a professional textile designer, author and teacher, who spent a lot of time in Japan learning skills from the Yuza Sashiko Guild.
+We are thrilled to announce that Susan and the Guild will be visiting us in Glasgow.
 Enjoy a visual feast of antique and modern Japanese sashiko, including kogin and boro.
 Learn techniques from the Guild, at their special ‘Make and Take’ table.
 Plus see featured work by Susan’s sashiko students from Scotland and Stockton-on-Tees.

-We will have aisles of supplies, tools and treats.
-Come along and discover the latest trends from the industry top names.
-Whatever your passion from papercrafting to knitting, jewellery making to sewing.
-There will be something for everyone.
+We will have aisles filled with supplies, tools and treats.
+Come along and discover the latest trends from the industry’s top names.
+Whether your passion is papercrafting or knitting, jewellery making or sewing, there will be something for everyone!